yrabbit/punyforth/README.md

 <a name="serial">1</a>: Baud rate: 115200 bps.
 Local echo: on, line mode: enabled.
 You can find some free terminal emulators [here](https://learn.sparkfun.com/tutorials/terminal-basics/all).

 Note that flash.py flashes with Quad I/O speed (qio) by default.
 This is the fastest mode but not all devices support this.
-If you have trouble while flashing try adding a --flashmode qio parameter.
+If you have trouble while flashing try adding a --flashmode dio parameter.

 ##### Now let's do some simple arithmetics.